maly/bas80/README.md

     return fact*fn(factorial,fact-1),fact
 ```

+### CALL label,par
+### CALL label,par1,par2

+Like FN(label,par) or FN(label,par1,par2), but drops the return value and acts just like a command.
+Useful when you need just to invoke a function with parameters, but ignore the result.

 ### DEF FN funcLabel

 It's a syntactic sugar again.
 If you annotate function with DEF FN on the beginning of a source code, you can use the function name without FN(funcLabel,...), just directly like funcLabel(...)